SergioRBJ/Moodle-Solutions/fordson/README.md

 ## Sergio RBJ Updates

 * View only the subjects and categories in which the student/tutor belongs.
-* Add JavaScript support button on homepage.
+* Add JavaScript support button on Homepage.
 * Remove submenus File, My Courses and  Competences on navdrawer.